dbolin/Apex.Serialization/README.md

 #### Tips for best performance

 - Use sealed type declarations when possible - this allows the serializer to skip writing any type information
-- Create empty constructors for classes that will be serialized/deserialized a lot
+- Create empty constructors for classes that will be serialized/deserialized a lot (only helps if there's no inline field initialization as well)
 - Use different serializer instances for different workloads (e.g. one for serializing a few objects at a time and one for large graphs)
 - Don't inherit from standard collections